-James Ishmael Ford tells the story of the great teacher Robert Aitken — who died on August 5th at age 93.
-Adapted from Ford’s book, Zen Master WHO?
-A Guide to the People and Stories of Zen, with permission from Wisdom Publications.
+James Ishmael Ford tells the story of the great teacher Robert Aitken, who died in 2010 at age 93.

 Robert Aitken was, without doubt, one of the most truly venerable elders of the Western Zen way.